-The small baby is at risk for neurodevelopmental injury from a variety of etiologies.
-These injuries can occur structurally or developmentally.
-This presentation lays the foundation for understanding neurodevelopment and the risks faced by the preterm neonate to best provide neuro-protection and neuro-promotion for neuro-development of the preterm infant brain.
+The small baby is at risk for neurodevelopmental injury from a variety of etiologies including their developing neuroanatomy.
+Injuries can occur structurally and/or developmentally.
+There are many factors in caring for these fragile babies that increase their risk.
+This presentation lays the foundation for understanding neurodevelopment, the pathogenesis of injury, and the risks faced by the preterm neonate to best provide key strategies for neuro-protection and neuro-promotion for neuro-development of the preterm infant brain.
 An understanding of the developing anatomic structures provides the basis for understanding what we do every minute of every day caring for premature babies determines who they become.

 1. Identify two anatomic structures or features of the preterm infant brain that increase the risk of brain injury.